Kong/kubernetes-configuration/docs/all-api-reference.md

 TCPIngress is the Schema for the tcpingresses API.
 Deprecated: Use Gateway API instead.
+See https://developer.konghq.com/kubernetes-ingress-controller/migrate/ingress-to-gateway/

 <!-- tcp_ingress description placeholder -->